-This section indicates sulfur dioxide and precursors emissions: nitrogen oxides, carbon monoxide, non-methane volatile organic compounds (NMVOC).
+This section indicates sulfur dioxide and precursors emissions: nitrogen oxides, carbon monoxide, NMVOC.
 Precursors emissions take place in the Energy, IPPU, as well as Agriculture and LULUCF sectors.
-Table ES.4.1 reflects trends in summary precursors emissions and sulfur dioxide for the period of 1990-2016.
+Table ES.4.1 reflects trends in summary precursors emissions and sulfur dioxide for the period of 1990-2017.